Dr. Marcy Rose

 Her professional interests include surgery and emergency medicine.
 Dr. Rose is a member of the American Veterinary Medical Association and the New Jersey Veterinary Medical Association.

-At home Dr. Rose cares for her own four dogs (Dennis, Ted, Freeta, and Honey Mustard) and two cats (Hannah and Henry).
+At home Dr. Rose cares for her own four dogs (Ted, Freeta, and Honey Mustard) and cat (Hannah).
 In her spare time she enjoys Olympic weightlifting, woodworking, gardening, hiking, and water sports.